-Fiber-based jackets are common in settings with higher temperatures because they offer ideal heat resistance.
-Fiber-based jackets are flame resistant as well, so you can apply them over braids for rubber insulation.
+Fiber-based jackets are common in higher temperatures because they offer ideal heat resistance.
+Fiber-based jackets are also flame resistant, so you can apply them over braids for rubber insulation.

-This type is a group of compounds set or hardened by a cross-linking application through irradiation or vulcanization, a process that involves adding heat and pressure.
+This type is a group of compounds set or hardened by a cross-linking application through irradiation or vulcanization, which involves adding heat and pressure.
 The different kinds of thermoset plastics include silicone rubber, EPR, XLPE, and CPE.